n-amul/SPH_Fluid/README.md

 - `-Bbuild` specifies the build directory.
 - `.` indicates the source directory is the current directory.
 - `-DCMAKE_BUILD_TYPE=Debug` sets the build type to Debug.
+- now you can build by using the command palate or pressing `ctrl+f7`
 - the dependencies listed in Dependency.cmake will be downloaded.

 ### 3. Run the Simulation